Employment Immigration Updates

-The UHR Compliance and Immigration Services (HRCIS) Office is monitoring the issuance and implementation of White House Executive Orders and Memos that impact our UVA foreign national population.
+The UHR Compliance and Immigration Services (HRCIS) Office is monitoring the issuance and implementation of White House Executive Orders, legislation, and Trump Administration directives that impact our UVA foreign national population.
 Please consult this page regularly for updates.

 Update: June 26, 2017

 On June 26, the Supreme Court of the United States partially lifted prior court prohibitions that had suspended the Trump Administration travel ban.
 This is an interim action, and the Supreme Court will hear final arguments in October 2017 and make a final decision on the case by December 2017.

 In our continuing effort to support and provide guidance to our University community, both foreign nationals and interested and concerned colleagues, we provide the following summary of the most recent change in the current challenging immigration environment:

 The Supreme Court indicated that the EO banning travel may not be enforced against foreign nationals who have “a credible claim of a bona fide relationship with a person or entity in the United States.”
 Other foreign nationals from the listed countries are subject to the travel ban.

 The definition of a bona fide relationship, and the implementation of the change by the Department of Homeland Security, the State Department, and Department of Justice, is uncertain at this time.
 However, the opinion did provide examples of valid entity relationships including students admitted into a U.S. institution of higher education, workers who have accepted employment with a U.S. organization, and lecturers invited to address a U.S. audience.

 As implementation of the limited ban progresses, HRCIS will post updates and is always available to support and answer general or specific questions about immigration enforcement.
 Please do not hesitate to contact us.